snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/bigquery-loader/index.md

     --config=/configs/bigquery.hocon \\
     --resolver=/configs/resolver.json \\
-    --bufferSize=20 \\ # size of the batch to send to the dead-letter bucket --timeout=20 \\ # duration after which bad rows will be sunk into the dead-letter bucket
-    --backoffPeriod=900 \\ # seconds to wait before attempting an insert (calculated against etl_tstamp)
-    --verbose # optional, for debugging only `}</CodeBlock>
+    --bufferSize=20 \\ # size of the batch to send to the dead-letter bucket --timeout=20 \\ # duration after which failed events will be sunk into the dead-letter bucket --backoffPeriod=900 \\ # seconds to wait before attempting an insert (calculated against etl_tstamp) --verbose # optional, for debugging only `}</CodeBlock>